redpanda-data/redpanda-examples/README.md

 Open-core query engine for building apps and analytics with real-time streams and batch data.

+#### Redpanda + Deephaven Demo

+The demo follows closely the one defined for [Materialize](https://github.com/MaterializeInc/ecommerce-demo/blob/main/README_RPM.md).
+We want to showcase how you can accomplish the same workflow in [Deephaven](https://github.com/deephaven-examples/deephaven-debezium-demo), with Deephaven's query engine and Redpanda's streaming capabilities.

 #### Docker-stats

 Need to monitor your local machine in real time?
 This example publishes your `docker stats` to Redpanda.
 Written in Python, this is an out-of-the box solution to see when your Docker containers over-use their resources.
 See full example here: [deephaven-examples/redpanda-docker-stats](https://github.com/deephaven-examples/redpanda-docker-stats).